-and social activities that may extend outside of the classroom.
+AIAM is a dynamic learning environment.
+Its students, faculty, staff, alumni, and guests interact in a wide variety of intellectual and social activities that may extend outside of the classroom.
 We value and promote an environment of legal and responsible alcohol use and support alcohol-free environments.
 We recognize alcoholic beverages may be available at some activities.
 Such activities are consistent with the AIAM's values when they foster moderation and safety in alcohol consumption.

-AlAM complies fully with local, state, and federal regulations regarding the sale, possession and consumption of alcoholic beverages.
+AIAM complies fully with local, state, and federal regulations regarding the sale, possession and consumption of alcoholic beverages.
 The unlawful manufacture, possession, use or distribution of illicit drugs or controlled substances on campus or as part of AIAM activities is strictly prohibited.
 All members of the AIAM community are held responsible for their behavior and for respecting the rights of others.
 We are committed to providing the community with education as it relates to illicit drug use, the consumption of alcohol in general as it relates to high risk alcohol use, in particular.
 We provide programs, support and resources that promote making health-enhancing experiences a priority.